+The Movie of the Month special screenings will happen 02.10 at 7.30 PM in cinema Coca-Cola Plaza and 03.10 at 7 pm in Viljandi cinema Centrum.
 Warner Bros.
 Pictures’ “Joker” stars Oscar nominee Joaquin Phoenix in the title role, alongside Oscar winner Robert De Niro, and is directed, produced and co-written by Oscar nominee Todd Phillips.
 “Joker” centers around the iconic arch nemesis and is an original, standalone story not seen before on the big screen.
-Phillips’ exploration of Arthur Fleck (Phoenix), a man disregarded by society, is not only a gritty character study, but also a broader cautionary tale.

 John Callahan has a lust for life, a talent for off-color jokes, and a drinking problem.
 When an all-night bender ends in a catastrophic car accident, the last thing he intends to do is give up drinking.
 But when he reluctantly enters treatment - with encouragement from his girlfriend Annu (Rooney Mara) and a charismatic sponsor Donny (Jonah Hill) - Callahan discovers a gift for drawing edgy, irreverent newspaper cartoons that develop an international following and grant him a new lease on life.